 Work-related disability can only be granted by a state-authorized doctor.
-At Grupo MedLegal, we offer you free medical attention from a qualified doctor who can give you short-term or permanent disability status.
+At Grupo MedLegal® we offer you the free contacting service with participating doctors that can give you medical attention and short-term or permanent disability status.

 What happens if a person dies due to an accident at work?

 It is important for the relatives of the deceased person to get legal advice before accepting any offer from the company.
-At Grupo MedLegal, you will find an expert attorney to help you in this situation.
+At Grupo MedLegal®, we will connect you to a participating attorney that can help you in this situation.

 What type of medical attention will I receive for my injury?